How to Become A Successful Java Developer?

 Get better Placement assistance with specially curated GeeksforGeeks JAVA Backend Development – Live course and become an expert by learning the core concepts of Java.

 5. Learn Hibernate and Spring Frameworks

 When you complete both Java SE and Java EE then you must learn Java Frameworks which include the Hibernate Framework and Spring Framework.
 These are the most popular frameworks of Java.
-In fact, most Java Development Companies these days use Spring frameworks such as Spring Boot, Spring MVC, and Spring Cloud for developing a web application, etc. Hibernate framework is also very popular for mapping a domain object-oriented model to a relational database and also the Hibernate Query Language.
-So if you know these frameworks and you can make projects on these then you will have a great chance of getting selected for the role of a Java Developer in any company.
+In fact, most Java Development Companies these days use Spring frameworks such as Spring Boot, Spring MVC, and Spring Cloud for developing web applications, etc. Hibernate framework is also very popular for mapping a domain object-oriented model to a relational database and also the Hibernate Query Language.
+So if you know these frameworks and you can make projects on them then you will have a great chance of getting selected for the role of a Java Developer in any company.